YEARS RACING: 16

-Hobbies: Golfing, Relaxing at the beach, Paintball, Trap Shooting, and Mountain Biking
+Hobbies: Golfing, Beach Sports, Martial Arts, Trap Shooting, and Mountain Biking

-Favorite Drivers: Sebastian Vettel, Jenson Button, Josef Newgarden, and Paul Newman
+Favorite Drivers: Sebastian Vettel, Josef Newgarden, and Paul Newman

 Favorite Food: Sushi (California Roll)

-Favorite Movie: Cars 1, Winning- The Racing Life of Paul Newman, Transformers- Age of Extinction
+Favorite Movie: Cars, Winning- The Racing Life of Paul Newman, Transformers- Age of Extinction

 Favorite Race Track: Streets of Toronto, Moran Kart Track

 2017 USF2000 - Newman Wachs Racing; F4 US Championship - Kiwi Motorsport

 Dakota Dickerson signed with Newman Wachs Racing for the 2017 USF2000 Season and 2018 Pro Mazda Season.
 Newman Wachs Racing is making their debut back into open wheel racing since winning the 2009 Atlantic Series Championship.
 After 3 race events in USF2000 where he was 5th in the championship, Dakota made the switch to the F4 US Championship running with Kiwi Motorsport.
 While completing only 11 of the 20 races, Dakota finished third in the championship standings.

 2016 USF2000 - Rookie of the Year Runner Up